ibm-cloud-docs/speech-to-text/formatting.md

 ### Smart formatting Examples for French-Canadian
 {: #smart-formatting-examples-fr-ca}

 The following table shows examples of final transcripts both with and without smart formatting.
-The transcripts are based on US English audio.
+The transcripts are based on French-Canadian audio.

 | Entity Type     | Without smart formatting                                     | With smart formatting     |
 |-----------------|--------------------------------------------------------------|---------------------------|